-In order to simplify interpretation, in the laboratory the bridge system can be reduced from a three-dimensional system to a two-dimensional system, with a central portion of a bridge (only) modelled under essentially plane strain conditions.
-This allows the composite behaviour of the masonry arch barrel and surrounding soil fill to be modelled in the longitudinal plane (i.e. parallel to the arch span).
-In order to achieve this the spandrel walls can be excluded and the masonry arch barrel and soil fill material contained within a chamber, with very stiff, low friction side walls (see Figure 1).
+To simplify interpretation, in the laboratory the bridge system can be reduced from a three-dimensional system to a twodimensional system, with a central portion of the bridge (only) modelled under essentially plane strain conditions.
+This allows the composite behaviour of the masonry arch barrel and the surrounding soil fill to be modelled in the longitudinal plane (i.e. parallel to the arch span).
+To achieve this, the spandrel walls can be excluded and the masonry arch barrel and soil fill material were contained within a chamber, with very stiff, low friction side walls (Figure 1).

-Details of the test chamber incorporating the aforementioned features, and designed to house soil-filled masonry arch bridges have been described elsewhere (Callaway 2007; Swift et al. 2013); however, the essential elements will also be briefly outlined here.
-The geometry and dimensions of the test rig are shown in Figure 3.
+Details of the test chamber incorporating the aforementioned features, and designed to house soil-filled masonry arch bridges have been described elsewhere (Callaway, 2007, unpublished; Swift et al., 2013); however, the essential elements will also be briefly outlined here.
+The geometry and dimensions of the test rig are shown in Figure 2.

-The test chamber was designed to accommodate a masonry arch with geometries similar to those previously constructed and tested at Bolton University during the 1990s (Melbourne and Gilbert 1995), to allow results to be directly compared.
-These tests involved the use of 3m span, 4:1 (span:rise), segmental arch barrels.
+The test chamber was designed to accommodate a masonry arch with geometries similar to those previously constructed and tested at Bolton University during the 1990s (Melbourne and Gilbert, 1995), to allow results to be directly compared.
+These tests involved the use of 3 m span, 4:1 (span:rise), segmental arch barrels.